 Your blood pH level plays an important role for your overall health, because if your blood pH level is acidic, your cells cannot function properly.
 Acidic blood or acidosis also creates an environment for harmful microorganisms and cancer to thrive in.

 Besides being toxic to cells, acidic blood also increases your risk of cancer, because it decreases oxygen and nutrient levels in your body; therefore, it can starve your cells of essential nutrients.
-Studies have shown that people with acidic blood have higher risk of heart disease, cancer, osteoporosis, diabetes, arthritis and are more susceptible to diseases.
+Studies have shown that people with acidosis have higher risk of heart disease, cancer, osteoporosis, diabetes, arthritis and are more susceptible to diseases.

 How to test blood pH level

-- Blood pH Test: This test is not as convenient as the saliva and urine pH test, but it is usually more accurate.
+- Blood pH test: This test is not as convenient as the saliva and urine pH test, but it is usually more accurate.
 To do the blood pH test, you will need to visit your doctor and get your blood drawn.